kartoza/sawps/docs/src/user/manual/filters.md

 ![Filter](./img/Explore_filter.png)

 1. **Explore**: Open the explore page by clicking on `Explore` on the navigation bar.
 2. **Filter**: Open the filter side panel by clicking on the `Filter` option.
 Inside the side panel, you will find the all the filters.
-For each filter, interact with the available options or input fields to customize your filter criteria.
+For each filter, interact with the available options or input fields to customise your filter criteria.
 Just click on the dropdown and select the filter.

 ## Filter side panel